top of page

 3. Heel Spurs

-Heel spurs are bony growths on the calcaneaus, or heel bone.
+Heel spurs are bony growths on the calcaneus, or heel bone.

 They are often associated with plantar fasciitis, although they are not always the direct cause of pain.